AqwamCreates/DataPredict/docs/API/Others/DistributedLearning.md

 Reward or punish model based on the current state of the environment.

 ```
-DistributedLearning:train(featureMatrix: Matrix, labelVector: matrix, modelNumber: number): integer, number -OR- Matrix
+DistributedLearning:train(featureMatrix: Matrix, labelVector/labelMatrix: matrix, modelNumber: number): []
 ```

 #### Parameters:

-* currentFeatureVector: Matrix containing data from the current state.
+* featureMatrix: Matrix containing all data.

-* rewardValue: The reward value added/subtracted from the current state (recommended value between -1 and 1, but can be larger than these values).

-* returnOriginalOutput: Set whether or not to return predicted vector instead of value with highest probability.
+* labelVector / labelMatrix: A (n x 1) / (n x o) matrix containing values related to featureMatrix.
+When using the label matrix, the number of columns must be equal to number of classes.

 * modelNumber: The model number to be reinforced.

 #### Returns:

-* predictedLabel: A label that is predicted by the model.

-* value: The value of predicted label.

--OR-

-* predictedVector: A matrix containing all predicted values from all classes.
+* costArray: An array containing all the costs

 ### reinforce()